MasoniteFramework/docs/controllers.md

 This might look magical to you so be sure the read about the IOC container in the "Service Container" documentation.

 It’s important to note that unlike other frameworks, we do not have to specify our route parameters as parameters in our controller method.
-We can retrieve the parameters using the `Request` class.
+We can retrieve the parameters using the `Request.param('key')` class method.